Wagga Wagga - West

 Wagga Wagga - West displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Wagga Wagga - West's dwelling structure, as per the latest Census, consists of 64.3% houses and 35.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Non-Metro NSW has 88.4% houses and 11.7% other dwellings.
-Home ownership in Wagga Wagga - West stands at 27.0%, with mortgages accounting for 21.5% and rentals making up 51.5%.
-The median monthly mortgage repayment is $1,302, lower than Non-Metro NSW's average of $1,430.
-The median weekly rent in the area is $270, compared to Non-Metro NSW's $280.
-Nationally, Wagga Wagga - West's mortgage repayments are significantly lower at $1,302 than the Australian average of $1,863, while rents are substantially below the national figure of $375.
+The dwelling structure in Wagga Wagga - West, as per the latest Census, consisted of 64.3% houses and 35.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 88.4% houses and 11.7% other dwellings.
+Home ownership in Wagga Wagga - West was at 27.0%, with mortgaged dwellings at 21.5% and rented ones at 51.5%.
+The median monthly mortgage repayment was $1,302, below Non-Metro NSW's average of $1,430.
+The median weekly rent figure was $270, compared to Non-Metro NSW's $280.
+Nationally, Wagga Wagga - West's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing